scanner-research/rekall/README.md

 ```
 npm install --save @wcrichto/vgrid
 ```

+Now that you've installed Rekall, check out the [tutorials](tutorials/)!

 ## Developer Guidelines
 If you are interested in contributing to Rekall (and we welcome contribution